In 15th century Turkey had a law that made it legal for a woman to divorce her husband if he fails to provide her with her daily quota of coffee.

 Caffeine has its place on the International Olympic Committee list of prohibited substances.

 Ludwig van Beethoven was a coffee lover and had very specific instructions for making of his coffee.
-He always counted 60 beans for each cup when he prepared his brew.
+He always counted 60 beans for each cup when he

 New Yorkers drink almost 7 times more coffee than citizens of any other city in the United States.

 The lethal dose of caffeine is roughly 100 cups of coffee for human being.

 Coffee is a fruit (actually a seed of a fruit is used for making a coffee drink)!

 In 1785 in Prussia coffee was restricted to the nobility, the clergy and other high officials.
 Because of that, a revolt broke out.

 The first webcam was invented at the University of Cambridge in 1991.
 It was used to monitor how much coffee was left in the pot and help people in other